Hatimloha/Hatimloha/README.md

 # 👋 Hi, I'm Hatim!

 I am a DevOps Engineer with a passion for automation and cloud technologies.
-With over two years of experience, I've worked extensively with tools like Kubernetes, Docker, Terraform, AWS, and more.
+I've worked extensively with tools like Kubernetes, Docker, Terraform, AWS, and more.
 I’ve created multiple repositories filled with DevOps scripts and projects that can be used for learning and practical implementation.

 ## Key Repositories:
 - **DevOps Scripts**: A collection of scripts for daily tasks, such as system monitoring, automated backups, log management, and service health checks.